yuri/ngcourse/handout/11-ui-router.md

     });
 ```

-If you look at task-list.hmtl, you'll see a new controller function in the html, getUserDisplayName.
-Let's add that to client/app/sections/task-list/task-list-controller.js.
+If you look at `task-list.html`, you'll see a new controller function in the html, `getUserDisplayName`.
+Let's add that to `client/app/sections/task-list/task-list-controller.js`.

 ```
     vm.getUserDisplayName= function(name){